-Today’s sophisticated and complex malware targets all industries, and healthcare industry is becoming a popular choice amongst attackers.
-Healthcare organizations should have another look at their cyber security structure around endpoint devices like laptops, tablets, desktops, smartphones, patient control and monitoring devices.
+Today’s sophisticated and complex malware targets all industries, and the healthcare industry is becoming a popular choice amongst attackers.
+Healthcare organizations should have another look at their cyber security structure around endpoint devices like laptops, tablets, desktops, smartphones, patient control, and monitoring devices.

 A recent survey on healthcare security with respondents comprising healthcare organizations stated that their organizations are not thoroughly armed to tackle malware threats, particularly with endpoint devices.
 Personal Health Information (PHI) and other private and sensitive information are normally shared using endpoint devices to organize patient care and connect to more databases of patient data.

 Cybercriminals are focusing on businesses with harmful malware, such as Cryptolocker and Shamoon that have the capability to freeze a hospital or healthcare system.
 This can lead to electronic health record (EHR) downtime and a major threat to patient security.